Smoke Blanchard

 William Earl "Smoke" Blanchard (March 3, 1915 – June 23, 1989) was an American mountaineer, climber, trekking leader, guide, world traveler, writer, Buddhist, and a truck driver.
 He was born in Montana and moved to Portland, Oregon in his early childhood and discovered a love for mountains in the shadow of Mount Hood.
 He spent his formative mountaineering years on Mount Hood during the mid to late 1930s.
 He was present during the "Golden Age" of climbing on Mount Hood, and under the tutelage of Gary Leech became a proponent of climbing solo and establishing new routes on the mountain.

 Personal life

 Smoke made his first trip to the Yosemite Valley in 1937 and later that summer stumbled into the Eastern Sierra town of Bishop.
-He relocated there from Portland before 1942 and by 1943 had "discovered" the Buttermilks: an area of rocks that became his playground, and the training ground for young climbers like Doug Robinson, Galen Rowell, and Don Jenson.
+He relocated there from Portland before 1942.
+By 1943 he had "discovered" the Buttermilks, an area of rocks that became his playground, and the training ground for young climbers such as Doug Robinson, Galen Rowell, and Don Jenson.

 In 1967, he married Su Ahlstrom after proposing to her on the top of Mount Hood.
 She had two children from a previous marriage, Glen and Lorelle, and Smoke had one son, Robert, from a previous marriage.
 Su died in 1976.